logoraz/aoforce/README.md

 This is my Commmon Lisp configuration resource tool project.
-This was started as an idea to store my various common lisp libraries, each separately deployable from one system, hence setting it up using ASDF 3 `package-inferred-system`.
+This was started as an idea to store my various common lisp libraries, each separately deployable from one system.
 I also want it to setup my Common Lisp linux environment, i.e. deploy rcfiles, dotfiles etc. that pertain to my workflow - a means of having a reproducible Common Lisp environment.

 The plan is that ideas/tools started here may later manifest themselves into projects of their own.
 So this project is really just my Common Lisp